Geriatric Caregiving Tips: Caring for Aging Loved Ones

 Establish a Daily Care Routine

 Consistency offers comfort and predictability, especially for seniors facing memory loss or anxiety.
 Try to build a schedule for meals, medication, hygiene, rest, and leisure.
 A structured day can minimize confusion and reduce resistance to care.
+Use color-coded calendars or shared notes to manage daily plans and delegate tasks among family members.

 Prioritize Safety in the Home